linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ##### View Shortcuts

 1. On the homepage of Control Center, click on ![keyboard_normal](icon/keyboard_normal.svg).
-2. Click on **Shortcut** to enter the interface for setting the shortcuts.
+2. Click on **Shortcuts** to enter the interface for setting the shortcuts.
 3. You can view the default shortcuts for system, window and workspace.

 ##### Search Shortcuts